substobeme/VR_Final_project/README.md

 ### Hierarchical Category Extraction:

-- Split `node_name` into **category levels 1 to 6**
+- **What we did**: Parsed `node_name` into multiple levels (category level 1 to 6)
-- Created a tree-based product hierarchy
+- **Why**:
+  - Enabled fine-grained analysis of category depth and structure.
+  - Useful for experimenting with different classification granularity (e.g., coarse vs. fine labels).

 ### Category Distribution:

-- Frequency analysis of top-level categories
+- **What we did**: Analyzed distribution of top-level categories and filtered low-representation ones.
-- Kept only those with more than **100 entries**
+- **Why**:
+  - Some categories were underrepresented and could introduce class imbalance.
+  - Focused training on categories with sufficient data improves model generalization.
-- Top categories:
+- **Kept categories**:
   - Categories
   - Homeware & Furniture
   - Home & Garden